SAP-archive/teched2020-INT166/exercises/ex0/README.md

 ## Summary

-Now that you have ...
+Now that you have create a trail account
 Continue to - [Exercise 1 - Exercise 1 Description](../ex1/README.md)